amsks/amsks.github.io/_posts/2023-07-07-non-parameteric-approaches.md

 ### Computation Graph Perspective

 We can view these meta-learnin algorithms as computation graphs:

 - Black-box adaptation is essentially a sequence of inputs and outputs on a computational graph
 - Optimization can be seen as a embedding an optimization routine into a computational graph
-- Non-parameteric methods can be seen as computational graphs working with the embedding spaces
+- Non-parametric methods can be seen as computational graphs working with the embedding spaces

 This viewpoint allows us to see how to mix-match these approaches to improve performance: